His partner told Kyiv Independent that he is currently being detained at the airport, and should be deported within two days.

 Baseley wrote: “I was denied entry to the country of Georgia today at 19:30 without any reason or further explanation.
 This is unacceptable.
 Even the local border forces don’t know why I was not allowed entry.”

-He posted a picture of the form refusing entry on social .
+He posted a picture of the form refusing entry on social media.
 The document does explain the reason for the refusal, but only states that “Other cases envisaged in Georgian legislation” are grounds for the decision.

-Baseley holds citizenship.
+Baseley holds Czech citizenship.

 Hello Georgians.
 Journalists.
 And Czechs.
 I was denied entry to Georgia today at 19:30 without any explanation or reason.
 This is unacceptable.
 Even the local border guards don’t know the reason.
-Please contact me if you can help. pic..com/4HGh3xY9ma– RayBaseley (@RayBaseley) October 22, 2024
+Please contact me if you can help. pic.twitter.com/4HGh3xY9ma– RayBaseley (@RayBaseley) October 22, 2024

-The Kyiv Independent reported the next day that the journalist’s partner Maria Kaplina had told them that Georgian authorities had taken Baseley, and that she was no longer in contact with him.
+The Kyiv Independent reported the next day that the journalist’s partner Ukrainian Maria Kaplina had told them that Georgian authorities had taken Baseley, and that she was no longer in contact with him.

 Kaplina contacted him the next day, after Baseley had been allowed to call.